-- Inferential: this is a semantically eclectic class, including those definite descriptions whose head is not identical to that of the antecedent, and those whose relation with the antecedent is not one of co-reference.
-This class also includes references to events, as in John killed Bill.
-THE MURDER took place at 5pm, and to entities introduced by proper names, as in We are celebrating this year 200 years since Franz Schubert's birth.
-THE FAMOUS COM-POSER was born in 1797. - Discourse new: this class consists of those definite descriptions that do not have an antecedent in the text, and includes both references to 'larger situation' knowledge such as the sun and possible firstmention definite descriptions such as the first man to sail to America (Hawkins 1978; Prince 1981; Poesio & Vieira 1998).
+Inferential: this is a semantically eclectic class, including both definite descriptions whose head is not identical to that of the antecedent, and those whose relation with the antecedent is not one of coreference (i.e., 'inferrables' in Prince's taxonomy or 'bridging descriptions' in Clark's).
+This class also includes references to events (as in John killed Bill.
+THE MURDER took place at 5pm), and to entities introduced by proper names, as in We are celebrating this year 200 years since Franz Schubert's birth.
+THE FAMOUS COMPOSER was born in 1797..

+Discourse new: This class consists of those definite descriptions that do not have an antecedent in the text, and includes both references to 'larger situation' knowledge such as the sun and possible first-mention definite descriptions such as the first man to sail to America (Hawkins 1978; Prince 1981; Poesio & Vieira 1998).

-In this paper we are exclusively concerned with the class of inferential descriptions, also called 'bridging descriptions' following Clark's taxonomy.
-In order to categorise the types of commonsense knowledge involved in their resolutions and to gain a feeling for how many of the required inferences would be supported by a semantic network, this class was further analysed in (Vieira & Teufel 1997; Poesio, Vieira, & Teufel 1997); the following categories of inferential descriptions were identified:
+Our treatment of anaphoric same-head descriptions and discourse-new descriptions is discussed elsewhere (Vieira & Poesio 1997; Vieira 1998); in this paper we are exclusively concerned with the class of inferential descriptions.
+This class was further analyzed in (Vieira & Teufel 1997; Poesio, Vieira, & Teufel 1997) in order to categorize the types of commonsense knowledge involved in their resolutions and to gain a feeling for how many of the required inferences would be supported by a semantic network.
+The following classes of inferential descriptions were identified:

+• Synonymy:

+The antecedent and the bridging descriptions are synonymous, as in a new album - the record.

+• Hypernymy/Hyponymy:

+The antecedent and the bridging description are in a is-a-relation, as in rice - the plant (super-ordination/hypernymy) or a plant - the rice (sub-ordination/hyponymy).

+• Meronymy:

+The antecedent and the bridging description stand in a part-of relation, as in a tree - the leaves.

+• Names:

+The bridging description refers back to a proper name, as in Bach - the composer.

+• Compound Nouns:

+The 'antecedent' occurs as part of a compound noun, as in the stock market crash - the markets.

+• Events:

-- Synonymy: the antecedent and the inferential description are synonymous, as in a new album the record. - Hypernymy/Hyponymy: the antecedent and the inferential description are in a is-a-relation, as in rice the plant (super-ordination/hypernymy) or a plant the rice (sub-ordination/hyponymy). - Meronymy: the antecedent and the inferential description stand in a part-of relation, as in a tree the leaves. - Names: the inferential description refers back to a proper name, as in Bach the composer. - Compound Nouns: the 'antecedent' occurs as part of a compound noun, as in the stock market crash - the markets. - Events: the antecedent is not introduced by a noun phrase, but by either a verb phrase or a sentence, e.g. they planned the strategy.
+The antecedent is not introduced by a noun phrase, but by either a verb phrase or a sentence, e.g. they planned - the strategy.

+• Discourse Topic:

-Discourse Topic: the antecedent is the -often implicit-'discourse topic' of a text, as in the industry appearing in a text about oil companies.
+The antecedent is the implicit 'discourse topic' of a text, as in the industry appearing in a text about oil companies.